getcarina/getcarina.com/_posts/2016-01-24-carina-jawbone.md

 ---
-title: "Reading your Health Data on Carina with Jawbone UP"
+title: "Reading your Health Data from Jawbone UP on Carina"
 date: 2016-01-24 09:00
 comments: true
 author: Anne Gentle <anne.gentle@rackspace.com>
 published: false
 excerpt: >
   Learn about health tracking data through a Jawbone UP example web application, then build and deploy that application to HTTPS on Carina using Let's Encrypt.
 categories:
  - Deployment
  - Carina